Snowfield and Stream

-Rumor has it the Owl Bar, originally built in the 1890s, was moved from the town of Thermopolis, Wyoming, and had been visited by Butch Cassidy’s Hole-in-the-Wall Gang.
-Sundance founder Robert Redford played the Sundance Kid in the 1969 movie “Butch Cassidy and the Sundance Kid.”
+The Owl Bar, a restored 1890’s bar, was moved from Thermopolis, Wyoming to Sundance.
+It's rumored to have been visited by Butch Cassidy’s Hole-in-the-Wall Gang (Sundance founder Robert Redford played the Sundance Kid in the 1969 movie “Butch Cassidy and the Sundance Kid").

 We certainly felt like outlaws enjoying the amazing food at the Owl while our families were doing homework and preparing for work the next day back in Salt Lake.

 We planned an early breakfast at the Foundry Grill, so headed for our rooms.
 I could have called a Sundance driver to deliver me the short drive up the canyon to the room, but opted to go on foot.
 An inch of snow already on the ground and large, fluffy, drifting snowflakes made my walk a peaceful transition for the night.
 My footsteps were the only ones on the trail to the cabins.
 I wondered how long until they were filled in with fresh snow.

 With a mind clear from the crisp mountain air and senses full of the scent of pines I entered the cabin.
 Cozy and welcoming.
 My head barely made it to the pillow before I was dreaming of big, eager trout.
 A quiet night with pillows holding just the right amount of fluff left me refreshed and ready for the day.

 "We had walked mere yards from the highway ... but the sounds of the traffic faded away with our first casts."